Epilepsy & Seizures

 Executive dysfunction can interfere with strategy use in memory.
 For instance, when learning a long list of items to be bought from the supermarket, they will be better remembered if items of different types are grouped (for instance; fruit and vegetables; meats; dairy and so forth).
 Patients with executive dysfunction are less likely to use this strategy and may focus on a stimulus detail at the expense of broader organizational characteristics.
 Such patients can benefit from cueing, which orients them to the organizing principles of the material.
 These patients may perform poorly on spontaneous recall but may dramatically improve when cued (ie, asked what meats, vegetables, and dairy items they needed to get).
 These category cues provide explicit structure, so performance improves once the executive requirements of the task are diminished.

 Patients with executive difficulties may also find it hard to distinguish learned items from new items, particularly when these items share features.
 This is because during the retrieval of information it is necessary not only to activate representations of stored material but also to inhibit or suppress other salient but unrelated material.
 Patients with executive deficits can have difficulties engaging inhibition.
-For instance, if an individual who needed to collect butter, milk, and cheese from the supermarket is later asked if they needed to collect these 3 items, they may say yes to each of them, but when then asked if they also needed to eggs and yogurt assent to these items as well.
+For instance, if an individual who needed to collect butter, milk, and cheese from the supermarket is later asked if they needed to collect these three items, they may say yes to each of them, but when then asked if they also needed to get eggs and yogurt, they assent to these items as well (ie, “false alarms”).
 On formal neuropsychological testing, this is assessed by tests of recognition where, after a person has had an opportunity to recall information they attempted to learn earlier, they are given a list of both old, learned items and new items and asked which they encountered previously.
 The relationship between the number of endorsed items that were (“hits”) and were not (“false alarms”) presented gives an index of discriminability, which can indicate executive deficits.
 Patients with executive dysfunction may have higher rates of “false alarms” than expected.

 Attending to and organizing incoming information is another frontal lobe function that if impaired can impact memory.
 This is particularly noticeable when the incoming information exceeds working memory capacity; in these cases, tests that include repetitions of stimuli may be more easily performed than those in which the information is heard just once.
 Patients with frontal lobe impairments may fail to engage efficient strategies such as chunking or organizing semantically, relying instead on inefficient serial learning strategies.

 Other markers of frontal lobe impacts on memory include interference effects.
-Examples of interference are worse performance on a second word list compared to the first trial of a previously presented word list; an early plateau or inverted learning curve, where multiple attempts to retrieve from the same list result in increased difficult with recall; and release from proactive interference occurs when there is a break in time or a distraction that results in better performance.
+Examples of interference are worse performance on a second word list compared to the first trial of a previously presented word list; an early plateau or inverted learning curve, where multiple attempts to retrieve from the same list result in increased difficulty with recall; and release from proactive interference occurs when there is a break in time or a distraction that results in better performance.
 At times patients with proactive interference can perform as well or better after a delay compared to immediate recall, particularly on word lists with multiple presentations.

 It is also possible that individuals with more severe executive difficulties may confabulate when relying on memory.
 Here, families may note that when the patient is asked about daily events they “make things up.”
 Such patients typically take key elements of events and combine these with other information.
 For instance, when asked what items they were going to get from the supermarket, the patient may respond “milk, cheese, eggs...
 And then I had to go to the bakery to get bread and some cakes, because you like cakes, and after that I had to go to the drug store...”